elzody/University-Portfolio/README.md

 ##### How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

 I won’t lie, sometimes I just start writing code and see where it takes me, and then once I have a structure I can write up documents and improve from there.
 This time, however, the document came first.
 I approached it very cautiously, because I wanted it to be right.
 I think it was really helpful to get ideas out onto paper and diagrams before writing code, and I think it’s actually more beneficial.
 In the future I’d like to keep practicing writing such documents, even if they’re meaningless and will never be used.
 I sometimes struggle with thinking through the ideas first, which is why I need to practice this more.

+## System Analysis and Design

+DriverPass was a client who desired a system that would allow customers to schedule in-person driving lessons with a driving instructor.
+There were various packages available, each offering an extra perk; these included more driving time with an instructor, online resources, and practice exams.
+Customers could view their profile, which included notes from their driver, the current progress of their quizes and learning materials, and customer support.
+Some things that I did particularly well in this project include the creating of the UML diagrams.
+I created activity diagrams, a class diagram, a use case diagram, and a sequence diagram.

+Something that I wish I could revise is the business requirements document.
+In this document, in the sections regarding limitations and assumptions about the system, I feel as though I could have determined less obvious limitations and assumptions.
+However, this was somewhat difficult in the context of this project, because it was sort of abstract and I did not have a lot of control as to the low-level aspects of the project.

+Considering user needs when designing a product is literally the backbone behind the project.
+If the project does not address the needs of the user, then what good is it?
+This is why paying attention to the user’s needs and learning how to interpret them and translate them into something meaningful to the rest of the project team is extremely important.
+Admittedly, I believe I lack this talent as my interest is programming, but I digress.
+Still, I recognize the importance of this and without it, writing the code for the project would be like writing code without any direction.